theodoroesjoshua/Landing-Page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A small web development project.
 The goal is to practise using HTML and CSS to develop a website.
+It will be a simple good-looking website without any functionality whatsoever.

 ### Built With
 HTML and CSS